12 Ways to Transform Leftover Turkey

 Do you have leftover cranberry sauce?
 Check out this post that includes best way to transform leftover cranberry sauce.

 Ultimately you could always eat leftover turkey with gravy and mashed potatoes.
-Or, load up Gluten-Free Parker House Rolls with turkey, gravy and some cranberry sauce.
+Or, load up Gluten Free Burger Buns with turkey, gravy and some cranberry sauce.
 YUM!

 We hope you enjoy our new recipe ideas for transforming leftover turkey into delicious, quick and easy gluten-free meals.
 Enjoy!